Claims About Nestlé Waters in Michigan

 Bottled water does, however, play an important role in helping Americans stay hydrated at a time when more and more beverages are consumed away from home.
 Americans have a growing preference for water—mineral, sparkling, flavored and still.
-In 2017, the sales of individual-sized bottled water surpassed sales of carbonated soft drinks for the first time ever.
+Since 2017, bottled water sales have surpassed sales of carbonated soft drinks.

 That’s great news for the health of our country as billions of calories are being taken out of the American diet.
 As the #1 bottled water brand in the Midwest, it’s also great news for the communities where we invest.

 Bottled water is also essential in times of natural disaster or other emergencies.
 We frequently supply drinking water to local municipalities and first responders when the need is there.
-In 2018 alone, nationally we donated nearly 7 million bottles of water to communities in need.
+In 2019 alone, we donated more than 18 million bottles of water to communities in need across the country.